rawsrc/PDOPlusPlus/README.md

 ```
 With exactly the same level of security !

-### **HOW TO USE IT**
+### **HOW TO USE IT - CONNECTION TO THE DATABASE**

 As written, `PDOPlusPlus` is as PDO Wrapper, so it will have to connect to your database using PDO of course.
 So the first step is to provide the connexion parameters to the class.
-It's highly recommended to use constants :
+You can use constants like this:
 ```php
 define('DB_SCHEME', 'mysql');
 define('DB_HOST', 'localhost');